ropensci-archive/ecoengine/inst/Using_ecoengine.md

 # Guide to using the ecoengine R package

-The Berkeley Ecoengine ([http://ecoengine.berkeley.edu](http://ecoengine.berkeley.edu)) provides an open API to a wealth of museum data contained in the Berkeley natural history museums.
-This R package provides a programmatic interface to this rich repository of data allowing for the data to be readily analyzed and visualized in a variety of contexts.
+The Berkeley Ecoengine ([http://ecoengine.berkeley.edu](http://ecoengine.berkeley.edu)) provides an open API to a wealth of museum data contained in the [Berkeley natural history museums](https://bnhm.berkeley.edu/).
+This R package provides a programmatic interface to this rich repository of data allowing for the data to be easily analyzed and visualized or brought to bear in other contexts.
 This vignette provides a brief overview of the package's capabilities.

 The API documentation is available at [http://ecoengine.berkeley.edu/developers/](http://ecoengine.berkeley.edu/developers/).
-As with most APIs all requests return a call that displays all the data endpoints accessible to users.
+As with most APIs it is possible to query all the available endpoints that are accessible through the API itself.
 Ecoengine has something similar.